Batman: Cacophony: Podcasts

-In honor of his annual trip to the San Diego Comic Con, Smith has "dramatized" each of the three issues of the series during special episodes of his podcast Hollywood Babble-On, entitled Hollywood Babble-On Comic Con Theater.
+In honor of his annual trip to San Diego Comic-Con, Smith has "dramatized" each of the three issues of the series during special episodes of his podcast Hollywood Babble-On, entitled Hollywood Babble-On Comic Con Theater.
 Primarily performed by his HB-O co-host Ralph Garman, who used several of his better-known impressions to represent the main characters, both episodes were essentially a read-through of one of the issues of the story.
 Garman's voicing of the main characters included the "voices" of Adam West as Batman, Ed Wynn as the Joker (initially, this was Garman's impression of Cesar Romero's Joker, but Smith suggested using Wynn's voice instead), Sean Connery as Commissioner Gordon, and Al Pacino as Maxie Zeus.
 Smith acted as the "omniscient narrator" and voice of Onomatopoeia in both episodes.
 In the first episode (podcast #43), an audience member was brought up to cover several other minor character roles; in the second episode (podcast #65), Smith brought in voice-over actor/announcer Kyle Hebert to voice Alfred (which he did in a cockney accent somewhat reminiscent of Michael Caine, who played Alfred in Batman Begins, The Dark Knight, and The Dark Knight Rises) and others, and cohort Jason Mewes to voice most of the female characters.
 Smith and Hebert also voiced two of Zeus' henchmen, as well as other characters in the second episode.
 The final episode (podcast #104) included Jason Mewes as Commissioner Gordon, a fan as Onomatopoeia alongside Kevin and Ralph.
 It was stated the next "Comic Con Theater" episodes would be for "Widening Gyre" but that has not happened, yet.
 Instead they have "dramatized" their co-written Batman '66 Meets the Green Hornet on the Fatman on Batman podcast.